Vellanakalude Nadu: Plot

 The Municipality later decides to stop CP's construction contract works.
 CP thinks that this is Radha's plan and decides to take revenge on her.
-He cheats her by telling her to pass some money to her brother, which he tells he owes to her brother.
+He sets her up in a fake bribery under the guise of a debt.
 Just after she receives the money, a Vigilance Team arrives at the scene and she is arrested.
 Later she tries to commit suicide, but is saved.
 She is then visited by CP, who tells his unfortunate story to her, situations which made him what he is now.
 The love rekindles between the two then.
 Sivan, who is now a Panchayat President, is a righteous person.
 He does an investigation on all illegal activities that pervade in different government offices, including CP's brother-in-law's.

 CP learns of Sivan's good heart through Radha and he decides to live a truthful life from here onward.
 Sivan and CP meet and Sivan trusts CP.
 Meanwhile, the State Minister gets a letter requesting to announce an investigation on NREP projects which was misused by CP's brother and brother-in-law.
 Officers in Village Development Office try hard to make Sivan come to their terms so that they can misuse the fund with Sivan's help.
 CP is tried as a prop for this, however their plan goes in vain.
 One night Sivan is stabbed by people sent by CP's brother and brother-in-law.
 CP takes Sivan to hospital.

 However, after telling CP of his efforts to bring people behind all evil things to the law and after detailing Deepa's ill fate, Sivan dies in CP's arms.
 Deepa's husband and his gang attempt to flee with Sivan's documents.
 But CP catches him red handed and they and CP defeats them in a fight.
 CP manages to save Sivan's documents detailing the crimes done by his relatives.
 He then publishes it and Deepa's husband, his assistants, and CP's brother and brother-in-law are punished by the law.
 In the end, after justifying his deeds and his earlier failures before his sister and sister-in law and other relatives who blame him for sending his own family members to jail and that makes CP absolutely furious, CP plans to leave his house just as he left while he was young.
 Just then, his law-abiding father stops CP and reaffirms his faith on his son by praising him for what he did.
 But CP leaves and is stopped by Radha, who promises to extend all support in the rest of his life and in his future ventures and tells him that the municipality is discussing about restarting CP'S contract works as it's his wish.
 So the contract works of CP are restarted and CP is a happy man.
 He and Radha become lovers again.